 Who is Foundry?

-We are licensed therapists, psychologists and mental health professionals, including Certified Sex Addiction Therapists (CSAT), Certified Sex Therapists (CST) and EMDR-trained clinicians.
-All clinicians are highly trained and experienced for their area of expertise; each clinician holds a Master and/or Doctorate degree and are appropriately licensed for their scope of practice.
-In treating sex and love addiction, we employ a task-centered model with a mindfulness-based approach.
+We are a group of licensed therapists, psychologists and mental health professionals who are all highly trained and experienced for their area of expertise in sex, relationships, trauma and addictions; each clinician holds a Master and/or Doctorate degree and are appropriately licensed for their scope of practice.
+In treating out of control sexual behavior (OCSB) we employ a task-centered model with a mindfulness-based approach.
 Our founders excelled as staff clinicians for the country’s top Intensive Outpatient Programs (IOPs) and designed The 5-Day IOP at Foundry as a skills-based curriculum to maximize client resources, focus upon the core competencies for successful recovery, and deliver what works.
-Bios for all of our clinicians are listed here.
-Contact information is listed here.

 How safe is my privacy and confidentiality?